 What is Glucagon?

-Glucagon is a hormone that helps the liver release glucose in order to raise blood-sugar levels.
+Glucagon is a hormone that helps the liver release glucose to raise blood glucose levels.
 It can be administered through injection, auto-injection pen or nasal spray.

 Glucagon is generally used when a person with type 1 diabetes (T1D) is unable to swallow liquid or food because of severe hypoglycemia (low blood glucose) symptoms, including extreme drowsiness, unconsciousness or seizure.
 It is important to have glucagon on hand in case of an emergency and ensure others (especially caregivers of children with T1D) know where it is kept and how to use it.